darnrain/Lemon_Drop_Hi-Res/README.md

 ## An addon for the Lgv20 running Stock Oreo
 ## That transforms Stock Oreo into the Lemon Drop Hi-Res Rom.
 ### For rooted Lgv20 phones only.
+Warning: before you install Lemon Drop Hi-Res or read all of this post.
+I want everyone to know that I have discovered some shocking information about our music, that will absolutely shatter music as you know it for at least the last 24 years.
+I would make the analogy, it's like waking up from the Matrix for the first time.
+"You take the blue pill... the story ends, you wake up in your bed and believe whatever you want to believe.
+You take the red pill... you stay in Wonderland, and I show you how deep the rabbit hole goes" – Morpheus.<br>

 ### Welcome to the future of music...<br>
 The worlds first 24/32bit QuadDAC in True Stereo!<br>